omarbelkady/Java/MustKnow/README.md

 - Hierarchical Structure where data is org in a hierarchy and everything is linked together
 - Not the same as linked list because LL is linear
+- Log(n) runtime complexity where n is the number of levels
 - Trees are faster to access than a LL because they are non-linear
 - Node: person who holds our data
 - Child Node: person who has a parent
 - Leaf Node: person who has no children
 - Edge: person who connects two nodes
-- Root: Person who is the topmost node
+- Root: person who is the topmost node
 - Node Height: # of edges from the node to the deepest leaf node
 - Node Depth: # of edges from the root to the node
 - Tree Height: Depth of the deepest node